Climate Change and Health

-Presentation at University of Notre Dame Australia on the role of health professional organisations in climate change advocacy and education and Climate Change and Australia’s Healthcare Systems – A Review of Literature, Policy and Practice
+Presentation at University of Notre Dame Australia on the role of health professional organizations in climate change advocacy and education and Climate Change and Australia’s Healthcare Systems – A Review of Literature, Policy and Practice.

 Attendance at the Better Healthier Futures Roundtable.
 With a focus on driving health leadership on climate action including through supporting the development and implementation of a National Strategy on Climate, Health and Wellbeing for Australia.

-Media Release “Health systems straining under mounting climate pressure, MJA & Lancet report warns” calling for a National approach that recognises the scale and complexity of impacts.
+Media Release: “Health systems straining under mounting climate pressure, MJA & Lancet report warns” calling for a National approach that recognizes the scale and complexity of impacts.

 Opinion piece Climate action needed to prevent health crisis worsening by Professor John Wilson AM, RACP President